 Dropbox goes all-out to offer massive flexibility to its customers in terms of storage space.
 Obviously starting out at just 2GB, its a little behind the others on free space, however if you’re willing to pay, you can get a massive 10TB of space if you sign up for what’s called the ‘Team’ package, which connects a number of users to the same Dropbox account.
 Perfect for companies wishing to collaborate through the cloud on large projects.
 You can customise your ‘Team’ storage space using a simple slider, allowing you to change the number of users in your team, with 200GB of extra space being added for each user, on top of a 1TB minimum for the first 5 users, up to a maximum of 50 users for 10TB.

-On a personal-user level, there are just two added options, allowing you to expand to 50GB, or 100GB of space.
-However, Dropbox is the only company which allows users to earn more cloud space.
+On a personal-user level, there are just two added options, allowing you to expand to 50GB or 100GB of space.
+However, Dropbox is the only company that allows users to earn more cloud space.
 You can do this by referring other users to the service, or occasionally finding promotions.
 On the standard 2GB option, you can add 500MB of space to your quota per user referred up to 18GB.
 However paying customers will earn an extra 1GB per referral, up to 32GB.

 Access to your Storage

 It’s all well and good paying thousands of dollars for terabytes of cloud storage, but it’s no good if you can’t get at it.
-Of course there are no examples here of cloud storage which you can’t access, but these services do vary in terms of how they’re accessed and synchronised, and ease of use.
-As you can see in the table at the top, I’ve already mentioned that some of the services have desktop and mobile apps, as well as access via a browser, however the big question is: which way is best?
+Of course there are no examples here of cloud storage which you can’t access, but these services do vary in terms of how they’re accessed and synchronized, and ease of use.
+As you can see in the table at the top, I’ve already mentioned that some of the services have a desktop and mobile apps, as well as access via a browser, however, the big question is: which way is best?

 For example, iCloud isn’t directly ‘accessed’ at all.
 Instead, it automatically syncs your files across all of your iOS devices and Windows PC’s in the background, as part of Apple’s ongoing strive for losing the visible filesystem altogether.
 It’s a neat system, although you do lose a lot of the flexibility as you can’t decide precisely what gets synchronised and backed up, just from a list of general areas, such as ‘documents’, and ‘bookmarks’.
 You might not want all of your documents on all of your devices, however you might well want them all in the same place on each individual device.
 It has its drawbacks.